 Modern life seems so busy that one might wonder how volunteering can fit into the picture.
 With demanding jobs, active social lives, family responsibilities, and a thousand other activities in between, there’s little time left to breathe, let alone volunteer.
 You may not realize all the benefits of volunteering.
 Not only for those who receive help but also for those who offer their time, energy, and resources to different causes.
 The value of giving back to society is not lost, even if we’re living in a day and age when individualism seems to be the norm.
 Getting involved in volunteer work has the power to change your life and the lives of the people around you, so everyone has something to win from it, just like in time banking.

 Obviously, volunteering is about helping those in need.
 There are many people in vulnerable or critical situations whose lives can be significantly improved by your actions, as small as they might be.
 But by becoming a volunteer, you also invest in self-growth and your personal wellbeing, so you improve the quality of your life.
 There’s a lot to gain from volunteering, but if you’re still on the fence about it, here are some of the most notable benefits to consider.

 It keeps you healthy

 We all know that helping others makes you feel good.
-Not many people are aware that volunteering can do much more than that since it has a positive impact on both mental and physical health.
+Not many people know that volunteering can do much more than that since it positively impacts mental and physical health.